About Us

 A History of First Baptist Church, Athens, Georgia

 Copies are available through our Church Office at a cost of $25.00 per copy.
-(Church members are provided with one copy per household at no charge).
-You may obtain a copy by calling the office at 706.548.1359, or e-mailing Heather Swank.
+You may obtain a copy by calling the office at 706.548.1359.

 The long and productive history of First Baptist Church, Athens, Georgia, published by Fields Publishing, Inc., Nashville, in 2011, can be summarized effectively in the first three words of the title, Always Becoming New.